Please read carefully. Failure to comply with the rules below could result in disqualification.

 TECHNICAL SKILL SET:

-• Dance Skills - executes clean single and double pirouettes, simple leaps, elevations and extensions
+• Dance Skills - executes a maximum of double pirouettes and a single leg hold turn, simple leaps, simple elevations and simple extensions.

-• Tumbling - executes basic tumbling skills such as floor rolls, cartwheels, roundoffs, walkovers, single side aerials, single back handsprings, and roundoff back handsprings
+• Tumbling - executes basic tumbling skills such as floor rolls, back bends, simple chin/chest stands, cartwheels, round-offs, walkovers

 5 & Under